codingPhuc/obsidian_git_AI/AI Game.md

 result (s,a) - Transition model : result of move a on state s Terminal -Test( s)  : is the game finished ?
-   - states where the gmae has ended are called terminal states Utility(s, p) - Utility funciont : a numbercal vlaue of a
+   - states where the gmae has ended are called terminal states Utility(s, p) - Utility funciont : a numbercal vlaue of
+## optimal decision in games
+- Normal search problem
+	- optimal solution is a sequnece of action leading to a goal state
+ - gAMES
+	 - A search path that guarantee win for a player
+	 - The optimal strategy can be determined from the minimal vlaue of each node minimax(x) =